uber/prototool/README.md

     * [Lint/Format Choices](#lintformat-choices)
   * [Special Thanks](#special-thanks)

+The [docs](docs) folder has additional documentation on specific topics and is referenced below when discussing a topic that has further instructions.

 ## Installation

 Prototool can be installed on Mac OS X or Linux through a variety of methods.